 Social Media Crisis Management

-A social media crisis can actually be impossible to manage if there’s no one at your company experienced in this area.
+A social media crisis can be impossible to manage if no one at your company has experience in this area.
 Information can spread today more quickly than ever, so a social media crisis can get out of hand before you even understand the problem.
 It’s important that you react quickly to such a situation, or better yet, are wholly prepared for such an event.
-If you need to manage a social media crisis, Tucker/Hall has the experience to help.
-Please feel free to contact Darren Richards at 813-228-0652 or via email at drichards@tuckerhall.com.

 Below are some high-level recommendations for navigating a social media crisis:

-Identify When Something is an Actual Crisis
+Identify When Something Is an Actual Crisis

 The purpose of social media is to engage your customers in a conversation.
-Sometimes those conversations can get heated–and that’s okay.
+Sometimes those conversations can get heated, and that’s okay.
 However, if it escalates beyond a reasonable discussion, you might be dealing with a crisis.
 Some indicators may include:

-• You see material business impacts, including loss of revenue in the wake of a particular social media campaign.
+- You see material business impacts, including loss of revenue in the wake of a particular social media campaign.

 Have a Communication Tree